WordPress/gutenberg/docs/how-to-guides/curating-the-editor-experience.md

 **Prioritize starter patterns for template creation**

 In the same way patterns can be prioritized for new posts or pages, the same experience can be added to the template creation process.
-When patterns declare support for the 'templateTypes' property, the patterns will appear anytime a template that matches the designation are created along with the options to start from a blank state or use the current fallback of the template.
+When patterns declare support for the 'templateTypes' property, the patterns will appear anytime a template that matches the designation is created, along with the options to start from a blank state or use the current fallback of the template.
 By default, WordPress does not include any of these patterns.

 To opt into this, a pattern needs to specify a property called `templateTypes`, which is an array containing the templates where the patterns can be used as the full content.
 [Here's an example](https://gist.github.com/annezazu/99ce2f84fa033dae48eacc50a8287bae) of a pattern that would appear when creating a 404 template.